dropbox/amqp-coffee/README.md

 * `sslOptions` : {} # tls options like cert, key, ca, secureProtocol, passphrase
 * `temporaryChannelTimeout`: 2000 # in ms, temporary channels are used to setup queues, bindings, and exchanges.
 If you are frequently tearing down and setting up new queues it could make sense to make this longer.
 * `noDelay`: true # disable Nagle's algorithm by default
+* `ignoreOversizeFrames`: false # Don't throw a 'error' on the connection if we receive a oversize frame.
+This could lead to a out of memory error if enabled.

 Host Examples
 ```coffeescript